Former North Wales Hospital - Denbigh

-The present owner, who has owned the site for approximately 14 years, has allowed all of the buildings to deteriorate and a decision was made for Denbighshire County Council to compulsory purchasing the site using powers available to local authorities under the Planning (Listed Buildings and Conservation Areas) Act 1990.
+The previous owner, who had owned the site for approximately 14 years, had allowed all of the buildings to deteriorate.
+A decision was made for Denbighshire County Council to compulsory purchasing the site using powers available to local authorities under the Planning (Listed Buildings and Conservation Areas) Act 1990.

 What are the future proposals for the site?

 Following completion of the CPO, Denbighshire County Council appointed a preferred development partner for the site and entered into a Development Agreement with Jones Bros in July 2018.

 There were a number of ongoing key requirements within the development agreement that Jones Bros were obligated to implement and maintain.
 Such requirements related to insurance, health & safety, on site security and planning consent.